 ACD- platform contemporary cultural diplomacy practices worldwide and within various fields of intercultural/international relations:

-practicing variety of expressions, finding (composing) consensus through complementarity
+practicing variety of expressions, finding (composing) consensus in complementarity of impressions

 ACD organizes workshops and seminars on Wor(l)ding - Method with the aim to build interdisciplinary network within various fields of Arts.
 Participants have opportunity to act as Wor(l)ding - Ambassadors for certain ACD- platforms of action and to actively contribute to the current debates.